-The medium of oil painting on oxidized copper is my own eccentricity, a merging of my traditional figurative painting on canvas and my explorative work in patinization of copper.
+The medium of oil painting on oxidized copper is my unique adventure, a merging of traditional figurative painting on canvas and my explorative work in patinization of copper.
 The marriage of these two extremely different practices is a fascinating and wonderful exercise that has its own built in contrasts.
 The areas of pure copper have a glowing beauty.
 The primordial textures due to oxidation of the metal and the bravura brushwork have a brawn all their own.
 All together, these things provide tension and balance.

 And so the characteristics of the materials lend themselves to the subjects, and vice versa, in these paintings on copper.